luczorce/quip-survey-app/routes.md

 POST /questions/:question_id/answers

 # :question_id is the Id of the Associated Question
+# include the answer_type, quip_id, and answer in the body
 ```

 Returns the answer details, along with a status iof `201`.
 If there is an error it returns it with either status of `400` or `404`.

 #### `PUT/PATCH` Update an Answer

-Once again, the "type" value provided in the request body is essential to finding which type of question to update.
+Once again, the "answer_type" value provided in the request body is essential to finding which type of answer to update.

 ```
 PUT/PATCH /answers/:id

 # :id is the Id of the Answer
+# include the answer_type and answer in the body
 ```

 Returns the answer details, along with a status iof `200`.
 If there is an error it returns it with either status of `400` or `404`.